Grief Therapy for Teens & Adults in NYC

 • Sudden triggers – anniversaries, reminders, or unexpected memories

 These reactions are not a sign that something is “wrong.”
 They are your body and mind responding to real loss—and with support, they can be understood, processed, and gently integrated into life.
+In grief therapy in NYC, we move at your pace—not a timeline of what healing “should” look like.

 Grief isn’t only about death.
 Therapy can support people coping with: